 While entry-level product management roles tend to be harder to find, in recent years more and more companies are offering these positions.
 Better yet, these PM opportunities are not just at college job fairs, they're becoming more prevalent at other career fairs and recruiting events as well.

-In this post I'll go over some tips for aspiring product managers, based on my personal experience interacting with people at the job fair who were interested in my company's PM role.
+In this post, I'll go over some tips for aspiring product managers, based on my personal experience interacting with people at the job fair who were interested in my company's PM role.
 My goal is to identify key factors that set the best candidates apart from the less memorable candidates.
-A lot of these tips are also best practice for job fairs and recruiting in general, so read on to make sure you have these in your job-hunting arsenal.
+A lot of these tips are also best practices for job fairs and recruiting in general, so read on to make sure you have these in your job-hunting arsenal.

 If I had to decide which tip would be the single most important one for job fairs and recruiting events in general, this would be it!
-The truly memorable candidates stand out because they already know about the company and role they're interested in.
-They've done research beforehand and come up with specific company or role-related questions.
+The truly memorable candidates stand out because they already know about the and role they're interested in.
+They've done research beforehand and come up with specific or role-related questions.

 You won't believe how many people passed through our table at the fair.
 It was always obvious who was just passing by and dropping resumes all over compared to the person who had a story on why she was passionate about e-commerce and had heard about interesting initiatives that our company had been working on and recently publicized.

-Researching the company can be a simple 10 minute task that will go a long way in setting you apart from other candidates.
-It allows you to cut through the typical conversation clutter (e.g. "What do you guys do?" or "What roles are you looking to fill?") so you can start discussing the important topics, such as role-specific skillsets or future projects the company is looking to tackle.
+Researching the company can be a simple 10-minute task that will go a long way in setting you apart from other candidates.
+It allows you to cut through the typical conversation clutter (e.g. "What do you guys do?" or "What roles are you looking to fill?") so you can start discussing the important topics, such as role-specific skillsets or future projects the is looking to tackle.

 2. Talk about relevant previous experience and side projects

-It's also important to relate your own experiences or side projects to the PM role a particular company is offering.
+It's also important to relate your own experiences or side projects to the PM role a particular is offering.
 Recruiters understand the difficulty of finding an entry-level PM job without prior experience, so they won't hold it against you if you talked to them about past jobs where you demonstrated similar or overlapping skillsets.

 For example, one candidate told me about how his own t-shirt business allowed him to learn about offering the best product to the end customer.
-He also detailed the process by which he conceptualized the design, worked with designers to make the final design, and partnered with printers to deliver the final t-shirts.
+He also detailed the process by which he conceptualized the design, worked with designers to make the final design and partnered with printers to deliver the final t-shirts.
 While that isn't product management per se, it shares a lot of similar skills (envisioning a product, working with different groups of people, and stressing the user experience) that overlap with the product management role at our company.